AlexandreFenyo/net-monitor/README.md

 ### view

 A view is a net-monitor JavaScript object that associates a chart to a part of a data set.
-The data set part associated corresponding to the view is defined by a life time : the range of data associated to the view contains the data ol
+The data set part associated corresponding to the view is defined by a life time : the range of data associated to the view contains the data

 ### manager